 Instructions for Curing Your Pizza Oven

 Follow these instructions for curing your pizza oven.
-Curing wood fired ovens is critical to your pizza oven’s performance.
+Curing your pizza oven is critical to your oven’s performance.
 Failure to follow these instructions can result in damage, up to and including cracking the dome, severely impacting heat retention.

 NOTE: If you have a gas assist commercial oven, there are shortcuts to the curing process you can find in the Installation Manual.
 A Forno Bravo technician can be made available through our contact form to help walk you through some tricks to make this easier.